project-akri/akri/docs/roadmap.md

 There are endless sensors, controllers, and MCU class devices on the edge and each type of device has a different discovery protocol.
 Akri is an interface for helping expose those devices as resources to your Kubernetes cluster on the edge.
-Before it can add a device as a cluster resource, Akri must first discover the device using the appropriate protocol.
-Akri currently supports several protocols and was built in a modular way so as to continually support more.
+Before it can add a device as a cluster resource, Akri must first discover the device using the appropriate Discovery Handler.
+Akri currently supports several Discovery Handlers and was built in a modular way so as to continually support more.
 The question is, which protocols should Akri prioritize?
 We are looking for community feedback to make this decision.
 If there is a protocol that you would like implemented, check our [Issues](https://github.com/deislabs/akri/issues) to see if that protocol has been requested, and thumbs up it so we know you, too, would like it implemented.
 If there is no existing request for your protocol, create a [new feature request](https://github.com/deislabs/akri/issues/new/choose).
-Rather than waiting for it to be prioritized, you could implement discovery via that protocol in Agent.
-See [the extensibility document](./extensibility.md) for more details.
+Rather than waiting for it to be prioritized, you could implement a Discovery Handler for that protocol.
+See [the Discovery Handler development document](./discovery-handler-development.md) for more details.

 ### Currently supported Discovery Handlers
 1. ONVIF (to discover IP cameras)